Carbon Health: COVID-19

 In March 2020, Carbon Health partnered with the San Francisco-based online pharmacy Alto Pharmacy to provide oral swab home test kits to patients in California.
-The tests were reportedly distributed under an Emergency Use Authorization by the United States Food and Drug Administration (FDA); however, that same week, the FDA suspended the sales and distribution of home testing kits produced by Carbon Health, among others.
+The tests were not authorized by the United States Food and Drug Administration (FDA) but claimed to be authorized for distribution under an Emergency Use Authorization; That same week, the FDA suspended the sales and distribution of home testing kits produced by Carbon Health, among others.

 In April 2020, Carbon Health released an open source, HIPAA-compliant repository of COVID-19 clinical data.